THE BIOLOGY OF

 Coral reefs sustain millions of people's lives and are widely considered the biodiversity center point of the ocean.
 Coral reefs likely began dominating nutrient-poor waters following the evolution of a symbiotic relationship between corals and photosynthetic dinoflagellates.
 No doubt, this relationship underpins the extraordinary productivity and biodiversity of coral reef ecosystems.
 Therefore, photo-endosymbiosis is the engine of coral reef persistence.

-At the core of my research, I investigate how this relationship is established, maintained, and destabilized.
-One of my favorite techniques is the use of bleached cnidarian hosts to establish novel symbioses under different conditions, thus revealing specific cellular mechanisms or ecological interactions that support the entire ecosystem.
-I extend these insights into conservation biology by studying dynamics within the context of restoration efforts (Anthony et al. 2024 Mar Poll Bull) and by developing approaches that incorporate natural biological mechanisms into coral restoration (Anthony et al. 2025 One Earth).
+Generally, I investigate how this relationship is established, maintained, and destabilized.
+One of my favorite techniques is the chemical bleaching of cnidarian hosts followed by the reestablishment of symbiosis under different conditions.
+This allows me to isolate specific cellular mechanisms or ecological interactions that I think could support the entire ecosystem.
+I extend these insights into conservation biology by studying symbiotic dynamics within the context of coral restoration efforts (Anthony et al. 2024 Mar Poll Bull; Lock et al. 2025 Env.
+Microbiol.) and exploring technical approaches that exploit natural mechanisms for resilience (Anthony et al. 2025 One Earth).

 THE OCEAN'S SURFACE

-To test the generality of these mechanisms, I also study the ecosystem at the ocean's surface (termed 'the neuston'), a comparatively simple ecosystem similarly centered around Cnidaria.
+To test the generality of these mechanisms, I also study the ecosystem at the ocean's surface (termed 'the neuston'), a comparatively 'simple' ecosystem similarly centered around Cnidaria.
 My work has shown that these animals evolved from benthic ancestors (Anthony et al. 2024 Current Biology) and have since diversified into unique species, depending on their ocean basin (Church et al. 2025 Current Biology).
-Recently, we have been exploring the endosymbiotic dinoflagellates within two of the primary inhabitants Velella and Porpita ('F', 'G' in figure below), which raises new questions about the evolution of symbiosis and its contribution to ecological success across ocean systems.
+Recently, we have been exploring the ecology of these organisms using iNaturalist observations (example photographs from iNaturalist below) as well as the biology of endosymbiotic dinoflagellates within two of the primary inhabitants Velella and Porpita, which raises new questions about the evolution of symbiosis and the mechanisms of ecological success.